 Discovery of penicillin

-The publication of the Oxford report on the isolation of various types of bacteria with penicillin coincided with the battles of the World War II.
-The first recipient of the penicillin for treating purposes was a police officer Albert Alexander, who developed a life-threatening infection with huge abscesses after he had scratched the side of his mouth.
+The publication of the Oxford report on the isolation of various types of bacteria with penicillin coincided with the battles of the Second World War.
+The first recipient of the penicillin for treating purposes was a police officer, Albert Alexander, who developed a life-threatening infection with huge abscesses after he had scratched the side of his mouth.

 At the Radcliff Infirmary, between February and June 1941, many rooms that have been emptied due to deficiency of research funds at the William Dunn School of Pathology were transformed into penicillin factories.
 Still, the produced amounts were low, so one of the tasks was to re-isolate penicillin from the urine of patients.

 The following step was to get adequate funding from pharmaceutical companies in order to increase production.
-With the support of the Rockefeller Foundation, Florey and his colleague Norman Heatley traveled to the United States in the summer of 1941 to see whether there is any interest of the American pharmaceutical industry to produce penicillin on a large scale.
+With the support of the Rockefeller Foundation, Florey and his colleague Norman Heatley traveled to the United States in the summer of 1941 to see whether there was any interest from the American pharmaceutical industry to produce penicillin on a large scale.

-They efforts were a success; penicillin production using fermentation began to increase dramatically by early 1944, while the production of the drug in the United States jumped from 21 billion units in 1943, to more than 6.8 trillion units in 1945.
-By the early 1950s, the company Pfizer was the largest producer of natural penicillin in the world.
+Their efforts were a success; penicillin production using fermentation began to increase dramatically by early 1944, while the production of the drug in the United States jumped from 21 billion units in 1943, to more than 6.8 trillion units by1945.
+By the early 1950s, the major pharmaceutical company, Pfizer, was the largest producer of natural penicillin in the world.

-The effort to synthesize penicillin during the war is undoubtedly one of the most intensive undertakings in the history of inorganic chemistry.
-Although natural fermentation process was satisfyingly used to produce penicillin, the production of synthetic penicillin was elusive.
+The effort to synthesize penicillin during the war was undoubtedly one of the most intensive undertakings in the history of inorganic chemistry.
+Although the natural fermentation process was satisfyingly used to produce penicillin, the production of synthetic penicillin was elusive.

-After the war, chemist John Sheehan from the Massachusetts Institute of Technology pioneered synthetic penicillin in 1957 and first used the term antibiotic.
+After the war, chemist John Sheehan from the Massachusetts Institute of Technology pioneered synthetic penicillin in 1957 and first to use the term 'antibiotic'.
 His work opened the door for the creation of different, bacteria-specific penicillin drugs.
-Research still continues today in the penicillin and related beta-lactam antibiotics.
+Research still continues today in penicillin and related beta-lactam antibiotics.